DiomedesDominguez/MXChip-Workshop/Steps/ConfigureTheBoard.md

 <hr>

-In this step you updated the firmware on the MXChip board, and configured the Wife.
+In this step you updated the firmware on the MXChip board, and configured the WiFi.
 Now move on to the [next step](./ConfigureVSCode.md) where you will configure Visual Studio code ready for IoT development.